Contact tracers say in many ways, they are like old-fashioned detectives

 Contact tracing is the practice of tracking down people who have either tested positive for the virus or those who have come into contact with someone who is infected.

 Like the roots of a plant, the contacts one person has can spread far and wide in the community.
-It’s the job of contact tracers to find out about each and every one of these interactions and contact those people so they can be told about their potential exposure to the virus, the need to get tested, and then advised to quarantine so as not to continue the spread of the virus.
+It’s the job of contact tracers to find out about each and every one of these interactions and contact those people so they can be told about their potential exposure to the virus, the need of covid-19 testing, and then advise them to quarantine so as not to continue the spread of the virus.

 Contact tracers say in many ways, they are like old-fashioned detectives.